MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RedisCache/v1.1.10/Remove-AzureRmRedisCacheDiagnostics.md

 # Remove-AzureRmRedisCacheDiagnostics

 ## SYNOPSIS
-Disables diagnostics on an azure_2 Redis Cache.
+Disables diagnostics on an Azure Redis Cache.

 ## SYNTAX